labsrc/MariaDB-Rotate-Encryption-Keys/README.md

 ```

 ## CLOSING COMMENTS
-I created this script in my free time as MariaDB does not provide this feature with their encryption plugin.
-I may improve or alter this script in the future see check back in when you have time.
-If you find any issues or have ways to improve this project, please let me know.
+I created this script in my free time as MariaDB does not currently provide this feature with their encryption plugin.
+I may improve or alter this script in the future so check back in when you have time.
+If you find any issues or have ways to improve this project in any way, feel free to post.